Citation, DOI, disclosures and article data

-Cholesterol granulomas, also sometimes called chocolate cysts of the ear or blue domed cysts, are a special type of middle ear granulation tissue which are particularly prone to bleeding and are a frequent cause of a hemotympanum.
-Cholesterol granulomas represent the most common cystic lesion of the petrous apex.
+Cholesterol granulomas, also sometimes called chocolate cysts of the ear or blue-domed cysts, are a special type of middle ear granulation tissue that usually occurs at the petrous apex and represent the most common cystic lesion of the petrous apex.

 Cholesterol granulomas typically affect young to middle-aged patients often with a history of chronic otitis media.
 There is no recognized gender predilection 3.

 The presentation will depend on location 5: